 The upgraded agreement includes a number of improvements to facilitate the free flow of trade in goods.
 These improvements in customs procedures and requirements address many issues identified by New Zealand exporters as barriers to trade in exporting to China.

 They improve transparency and reduce red tape in areas such as certificates of origin (introducing the option for ‘approved exporters’ to self-declare the origin of their goods) and goods in transit (through simplifying processes and highlighting alternatives to ‘certificates of non-manipulation’).

-Further operational improvements cover procedures for handling ’perishable goods’ (introducing expedited six-hour clearance times, release of such goods outside normal business hours and appropriate storage) as well as an extension of the scope of advance rulings in the existing free trade agreement.
+Further operational improvements cover procedures for handling ’perishable goods’ like fresh seafood (introducing expedited six-hour clearance times, release of such goods outside normal business hours and appropriate storage) as well as an extension of the scope of advance rulings in the existing free trade agreement.